 Diverted blood flow means our locks don’t get the nutrients and oxygen they need.
 As a result, the natural hair cycle is interrupted, and a type of hair loss called telogen effluvium occurs.
 A sign of telogen effluvium is running your fingers through your hair and coming away with a handful.
 You might also notice more strands stuck in your hair brush or falling to the bathroom floor.

 What to do

 Hair loss caused by stress should grow back on its own.
-But you’ll need to take steps to actively reduce and manage your stress, whether it’s yoga, reading, exercising, or carving out time for self-care.
+But you’ll need to take steps to actively reduce and manage stress, whether it’s yoga, breath work, reading, exercising, or carving out time for self-care and relaxation.